 Though neuropathic pain is not a threat to life, it can impact a patient's way of living.
 But with persistent and consistent management or treatment, including psychosocial support from family, friends, and medical workers, the patient has a greater chance of rehabilitation no matter how long the process.

-Our pain clinic in Pembroke Pines offers comprehensive and interventional pain management services.
+Our pain clinics in Hollywood, Aventura and Pembroke Pines, offer comprehensive and interventional pain management services.
 Our pain specialists are experts in performing procedures, such as spinal cord stimulation, platelet-rich plasma injections, epidural steroid injections and other innovative techniques.
 All of which help relieve your pain and regain your quality of life.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.